Class 39 | CSS Flexbox and Grid Layout

 }

 In this example, we have a container with three items inside it.
-By setting the display property of the container to flex, we’re telling it to use Flexbox layout.
-The item class sets the width, height, and background color of each item.
-The margin property adds some space between the items.
+By setting the display For the property of the container, we’re telling it to use the Flexbox layout.
+The item class sees the item’s width, height, and background color.
+The margin of the property adds some space between the items.

 Example 2: Centering Items Horizontally and Vertically